Vacuum airship: 21st century

-In February 2023 Ilia Toli published his master's project at the San Jose State University as a book titled Design of Vacuum Airships with Currently Available Materials.
-The square-cube law is invoked to make the case that vacuum airships of reasonable sizes can be built with currently available materials.

 Principle

 An airship operates on the principle of buoyancy, according to Archimedes' principle.
 In an airship, air is the fluid in contrast to a traditional ship where water is the fluid.

 The density of air at standard temperature and pressure is 1.28 g/L, so 1 liter of displaced air has sufficient buoyant force to lift 1.28 g.
 Airships use a bag to displace a large volume of air; the bag is usually filled with a lightweight gas such as helium or hydrogen.
-The total lift generated by an airship is equal to the weight of the air it displaces, minus the weight of the materials used in its construction including the gas used to fill the bag.
+The total lift generated by an airship is equal to the weight of the air it displaces, minus the weight of the materials used in its construction, including the gas used to fill the bag.

 Vacuum airships would replace the lifting gas with a near-vacuum environment.
 Having no mass, the density of this body would be near to 0.00 g/L, which would theoretically be able to provide the full lift potential of displaced air, so every liter of vacuum could lift 1.28 g.
 Using the molar volume, the mass of 1 liter of helium (at 1 atmospheres of pressure) is found to be 0.178 g.
-If helium is used instead of vacuum, the lifting power of every liter is reduced by 0.178 g, so the effective lift is reduced by 14%.
-A 1-liter volume of hydrogen has a mass of 0.090 g.
+If helium is used instead of vacuum, the lifting power of every litre is reduced by 0.178 g, so the effective lift is reduced by 13.90625%.
+A 1-litre volume of hydrogen has a mass of 0.090 g, reducing the effective lift by 7.03125%.

 The main problem with the concept of vacuum airships is that, with a near-vacuum inside the airbag, the exterior atmospheric pressure is not balanced by any internal pressure.
 This enormous imbalance of forces would cause the airbag to collapse unless it were extremely strong (in an ordinary airship, the force is balanced by the pressure of the lifting gas, making this unnecessary).
 Thus the difficulty is in constructing an airbag with the additional strength to resist this extreme net force, without weighing the structure down so much that the greater lifting power of the vacuum is negated.